Opticon.Csp2Net

 {

-string deviceId = device.GetDeviceId();
+string deviceId = device.GetDeviceId() ??
+"Unknown";

-string model = device.GetModel();
+string model = device.GetModel() ??
+"Unknown";

 // Handle new connection

-Console.WriteLine($"[{model}] [{deviceId}] [COM{device.Port}] Connected ({device.GetSoftwareVersion()})");
+Console.WriteLine($"[{model}] [{deviceId}] [{device.PortName}] Connected ({device.GetSoftwareVersion()})");

-var barcodes = device.ReadBarcodes();
+var barcodes = device.ReadBarcodes(true);

-Console.WriteLine($"[{device.GetModel()}] [{deviceId}] [COM{device.Port}] {barcodes.Count} Barcode(s) Read");
+Console.WriteLine($"[{model}] [{deviceId}] [{device.PortName}] {barcodes.Count} Barcode(s) Read");

 foreach (var barcode in barcodes)